peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

  Returns whether this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class).  <b>Return Value:</b>

- `true` true if this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class); otherwise,  `false` false .
+ `true`  if this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class); otherwise,  `false`  .

 <a id="Multiply_PeterO_Numbers_ERational"></a>
 ### Multiply